 Note: In an agile manner, this may be achieved using a JSON file which provides all the necessary data which would be included in a sample in ISOBMFF container.
 The reference software takes the JSON files as input and apply the properties accordingly as per the processing model.
 Later, the reference software implementation may incorporate and integrate a proper demuxer for the carriage formats.

 To progress and integrate the support for carriage formats with the reference software, it is expected to bring supporting implementation in the carriage library.

+Upon any new merge request, a description of the merge request should be provided.
+A template description for merge request is opened whenever a new merge request is created to the `develop` branch.

+The information contained in the merge request will be provided as an input to the MPEG-I Scene Description AhG at the latest MPEG meeting.

 Hence, contributions addressing extensions to glTF under the framework in clause 3 should include the following: